arr-ai/arrai/docs/std-str.md

 ## `title(s: string) <: string`

-Returns the string `s` except all the first letters of each words delimited by a white space are capitalized.
+Returns the string `s` with all the first letter of each word delimited by a white space capitalised.

 Usage: